 CHAPTER 2: TB SURVEILLANCE Introduction to surveillance (purpose, policies, laws and rules), TB classification system, how to report TB, data collection forms, registry and document retention, genotyping, dissemination, evaluation.

-CHAPTER 5: DIAGNOSIS OF TB DISEASE Purpose, policy and forms for the diagnosis of TB disease, identification and follow-up ofsuspected TB cases, diagnosis of TB disease including medical history review, HIV screening, physicial examinations, TB skin test and IGRA testing, radiography and bacteriologic examinations.
+CHAPTER 5: DIAGNOSIS OF TB DISEASE Purpose, policy and forms for the diagnosis of TB disease, identification and follow-up of suspected TB cases, diagnosis of TB disease including medical history review, HIV screening, physical examinations, TB skin test and IGRA testing, radiography and bacteriologic examinations.

-CHAPTER 9: CASE MANAGEMENT Introduction (including purpose, policy, forms, acknowledgments), initial assessment (cultural sensitivity, language issues, patient’s medical records, assessment site, discharge planning, intial assessment activities), treatment plan components, activities and implementation.
-Ongoing assessment activites, monitoring for side effects/ adverse reactions/ bacterial/ and clinical improvements.
+CHAPTER 9: CASE MANAGEMENT Introduction (including purpose, policy, forms, acknowledgments), initial assessment (cultural sensitivity, language issues, patient’s medical records, assessment site, discharge planning, initial assessment activities), treatment plan components, activities and implementation.
+Ongoing assessment activities, monitoring for side effects/ adverse reactions/ bacterial/ and clinical improvements.
 Verifying completion of therapy, adequate course of treatment, calculating completion of therapy and closures other than completion.
-Evaluation activities, directly observed therapy (candidates, how to deliver, adherence to), incentives and enablers (eligible patients, available incentives), procgressive interventions, types of legal orders and how to process them.
+Evaluation activities, directly observed therapy (candidates, how to deliver, adherence to), incentives and enablers (eligible patients, available incentives), progressive interventions, types of legal orders and how to process them.

 CHAPTER 11: LABORATORY SERVICES Introduction, available lab tests, specimen collection and shipment.